GLZU/template-aws-account/README.md

-# template-bootstrap
+# Account Creation Steps
-Template Repo for Bootstrapping Workspaces for account creation.
+Repo for Bootstrapping Workspaces for account creation.